meekj/netblockr/README.md

 network description and build the netblock table in C++ space, but users can choose to build the table from vectors, or data.frame columns, using nbBuildNetblockTable() and nbSetMaskOrder().

+Only IPv4 is currently supported but portions of the code were written with IPv6 in mind.